Publicis pays $4.4 billion for Epsilon to extend digital reach

 PARIS (Reuters) - Publicis will pay $4.4 billion to acquire Alliance Data’s Epsilon marketing unit, the French advertising group said on Sunday, expanding its digital business and North American footprint.

-The deal announcement, two weeks after Publicis confirmed talks about the purchase, bolsters efforts by the world’s third-ranked advertiser to adapt to a fast-changing market increasingly driven by online client data.
+The deal, announced two weeks after Publicis confirmed it was in talks with Alliance Data, bolsters efforts by the world’s third-ranked advertiser to adapt to a fast-changing market increasingly driven by online client data.

-“The addition of Epsilon will propel Publicis as a leader of data-driven personalized experiences at scale,” the Paris-based company said in its statement.
+“The addition of Epsilon will propel Publicis as a leader of data-driven personalized experiences at scale,” the Paris-based company said in a statement outlining its biggest ever acquisition - which tops the 3.7 billion euros ($4.18 billion) paid for tech consulting firm Sapient in 2014.

-Publicis and other traditional advertisers have been losing ground in a marketplace increasingly dominated by Facebook, Google and digital marketing specialists that track and target individual clients via their smartphones.
+Publicis and other traditional advertisers have lost ground in a marketplace increasingly dominated by Facebook, Alphabet’s Google and digital marketing specialists that track and target individual clients via their smartphones, while navigating tougher data-protection laws.

-The French group’s shares sagged after a fourth-quarter earnings miss in February and have fallen 15 percent in total over the past 12 months.
+The French group’s shares sagged after a fourth-quarter earnings miss and have fallen 15 percent in total over the past 12 months.

-The Epsilon purchase is “a very significant investment for a company of our size”, Publicis CEO Arthur Sadoun said.
+The Epsilon purchase is “a very significant investment for a company of our size”, Chief Executive Arthur Sadoun said.
 “But we’re convinced it’s the right move ... in a world where data is at the heart of all decisions and the mobile phone has become our main interface.”

-Epsilon, which brings a trove of data on some 160 million individual clients, generated revenue of $1.9 billion last year, almost entirely in the United States.
+Epsilon, which brings a data trove on some 160 million individual clients, generated revenue of $1.9 billion last year, almost entirely in the United States.

 The $4.4 billion cash price amounts to $3.95 billion excluding tax, or 8.2 times Epsilon’s 2018 earnings before interest, tax, depreciation and amortization (EBITDA), Publicis said.

-The French company said it would cancel a previously announced share buyback and finance the Epsilon deal with debt, adding that the acquisition would be earnings- and cash flow-accretive from next year onwards.
+The French company said it would cancel a previously announced share buyback and finance the Epsilon deal with debt, adding that the acquisition would boost earnings and cash flow by at least 10 percent, starting next year.

+January-March revenue came in at 2.12 billion euros, Publicis said, releasing quarterly sales ahead of the April 17 scheduled disclosure date.
+The sales were down 1.6 percent on a like-for-like basis but up 1.7 percent as reported.

+The company said the decline in ad spending should ease in the second half, reiterating 2019 guidance including higher sales growth and profitability, and a 5-10 percent increase in recurring earnings per share excluding currency effects.

 Reporting by Laurence Frost and Gwenaelle Barzic; Additional reporting by Gilles Guillaume; Editing by Susan Fenton